 In her country Pakistan, Dr. Sania Nishtar has founded many institution, including Heartfile, a respected health policy voice and the award winning Heartfile Health Financing, an access-to-treatment initiative to support Universal Health Coverage.
-She has formerly served as a Federal Minister of the Government of Pakistan and continues to play several other roles in her home country.
+She has formerly served as a Federal Minister of the Government of Pakistan in 2013 and continues to play several other roles in her home country.

 Dr. Sania Nishtar, is best known for her bold and transformational leadership in health.
 She has a unique combination of high-level experience in government, civil society and in multilateralinstitutions, as well as has a background as a physician scientist and thought leader on public health and health systems.
 In every role she has taken on, her defining feature has been her ability to deliver results with high integrity.

 Dr. Nishtar has built organizations from scratch—the globally recognized NGO Heartfile, a powerful and respected health policy voice in Pakistan, and Heartfile Health Financing, an access-to-treatment initiative to support Universal Health Coverage.
 She is a proven effective leader who delivers quality results.
 Dr. Nishtar is the recipient of the Global Innovation Award for her ability to think laterally, incubate and take to scale fresh ideas, build partnerships, exploit synergies for systems building and create impact.